EMDR to Address Trauma During Addiction Treatment

-The Redpoint Center is a trauma focused substance abuse treatment center in Longmont, Colorado.
-We understand that trauma is a risk factor for addiction and substance use disorder.
-Our treatment of trauma is key in helping individuals recover from their addictions.
-We use several different types of treatments for trauma, which differ from talk therapy.
-One reason talk therapy doesn’t effectively address trauma is that those memories are stored in the hippocampus, part of the mid brain.
-Our talk therapy doesn’t effectively access these memories stored in the mid brain—it tends to involve utilization of our frontal lobes.
+EMDR is a powerful tool for healing trauma.
+Studies show that trauma is a risk factor for addiction and substance use disorder.
+In addition, treatment of trauma is key for individuals to recover from addiction.
+At the Redpoint Center, we use several different types of treatments for trauma.
+These modalities differ from talk therapy.
+One reason talk therapy doesn’t always effectively address trauma is that the memories are stored in the hippocampus, part of the midbrain.
+Talk therapy doesn’t effectively access these memories stored in the midbrain—it tends to involve the utilization of our frontal lobes.
 Furthermore, trauma is often stored in the body, requiring somatic attention.
 Hence, EMDR is a powerful intervention.

 Using EMDR to Cope With Trauma and Stress

-EMDR (eye movement desensitization and reprocessing) therapy is a helpful tool used to treat trauma.
-It helps us access and process memories stored in the mid brain.
-Our use of EMDR is expanding, and helping more people with issues that are causing them distress.
-We’ve found that people with substance abuse issues commonly have a history of trauma, struggle to cope with stress, and often benefit from EMDR.
+EMDR (eye movement desensitization and reprocessing) therapy is a positive tool.
+It helps us access and process memories stored in the midbrain.
+Our use of EMDR is expanding and helping more people with issues that cause distress.
+People with substance abuse issues commonly have a history of trauma.
+In addition, they struggle to cope with stress and often benefit from EMDR.

-Research has shown that EMDR causes changes in the brain chemistry that reverse the damage caused by trauma or acute stress.
-Bessel van der Kolk, an expert and researcher in the field of brain chemistry and trauma, has performed several brain studies.
-His work involved taking PET scan photographs of the brain before and after EMDR sessions.
+Research shows that EMDR causes changes in brain chemistry that reverse the damage caused by trauma or acute stress.
+Bessel van der Kolk, an expert, and researcher, in brain chemistry and trauma, shares several brain studies to support this approach.
+His PET scan photographs of the brain before and after EMDR sessions show the benefit.

-The PET scans of someone who is remembering trauma show the amygdala in the brain to be well lit.
-This is part of the limbic system (in the mid brain) that is responsible for emotions, survival instincts and memory.
-The amygdala is well lit when trauma and acute stress exist.
-It is the “smoke detector” that scans the environment, and lets us know if there is something going on that is relevant to survival.
+The PET scans of one who is remembering trauma light the amygdala in the brain.
+This is part of the limbic system that is responsible for emotions, survival instincts, and memory.
+The amygdala is activated when one experiences trauma and acute stress.
+It is the “smoke detector” that scans the environment and lets us know of a threat or event that is relevant to survival.

-When people experience a threat, the amygdala becomes activated and is well lit in a PET scan.
-The frontal lobe, where cognition and understanding take place, is quite dim because the amygdala is more activated.
-When people are experiencing “normal” memories, the frontal lobe is bright and outshines the amygdala.
+When people experience a threat the amygdala becomes activated.
+The frontal lobe, where cognition and understanding take place, is quite dim because the amygdala is more heightened.
+Hence, when people are experiencing “normal” day-to-day happenings, the frontal lobe is bright and outshines the amygdala.

 In one study, van der Kolk had several individuals go through EMDR sessions.
 Before the sessions, the PET scans showed a brain in a trauma state.
 After the EMDR sessions, the brain appeared normal when the client was bringing to mind the same stressful event.
 The memory was no longer held as a traumatic memory but as a normal, processed memory.